How do I protect myself from fraud?

 You should be suspicious if:

-- What they offer seems too good to be true – an easy job in the UK, or a way to get a UK visa quickly and easily;
+- What they offer seems too good to be true, like an easy job abroad, or a way to get a foreign visa quickly and easily;

-- They ask you for money, particularly if they ask you for cash or to pay using insecure payment methods such as money transfer, Ukash voucher or Paysafecard (which you buy at a shop) – these methods do not allow the recipient to be traced;
+- They ask you for money in ways it can't be traced.
+For example, they may ask you for cash or to pay using insecure payment methods such as money transfer, vouchers or gift cards (which you buy at a shop);

-- They ask for your bank account or credit card details, or confidential information;
+- They ask for your bank account or credit card details, or confidential information.
+Remember: Revolut, your bank, tax authorities or the Police will never ask you to move money to another account;

 - They demand secrecy or try to force you to act immediately;